-We are a universal church, whose faithfulness, says theologian Justo González is “shown in its many hues, where all the colors pain a single landscape, where all tongues sing the same praise.”
+We are a universal church, whose faithfulness, says theologian Justo González is “shown in its many hues, where all the colors paint a single landscape, where all tongues sing the same praise.”

 And because we believe in the Reign of God, we commit ourselves in to be in ministry with the Hispanic-Latino community until the day when all of our hopes of being a truly inclusive church become a reality.